roman-milk/roman-milk.github.io/susans-story.md

  Jim was speaking to her again and it took a second or two before Susan could concentrate on what he said.
 He had formed a devious plan feeling more and more aroused with Susan's nakedness staring him in the face.
 "I think a small tattoo near your pussy would look nice... and I'm sure your boyfriend would like that," he said with the biggest grin.

  He glanced at Kaz to see his eager smile.
 "Heck, I'll even do it for free since I like you two."
-Report_Story #2